bw0rth/pync/README.md

 * [Module API](#module-api)

 ## Description
-**pync** is based on the [nc](https://en.wikipedia.org/wiki/Netcat) (or [netcat](https://en.wikipedia.org/wiki/Netcat)) utility, though not yet as fully featured.</br>
-It can open TCP connections, send UDP packets, listen on arbitrary TCP and UDP ports and even perform a simple port scan.

-Inspired by reading the Black Hat Python book, my goal was to create an easy to use library that provides netcat-like functionality to Python programmers.
+Inspired by reading the Black Hat Python book, the goal of **pync** was to create an easy to use library that provides [netcat](https://en.wikipedia.org/wiki/Netcat)-like functionality for Python programmers.</br>

+Though not yet as fully featured as [netcat](https://en.wikipedia.org/wiki/Netcat), it can open TCP connections, send UDP packets, listen on arbitrary TCP and UDP ports and even perform a simple port scan.

 Common uses include:
 * Interactive client/server communication